Xfers/docs/source/index.md

 ## Charges

-The following APIs allow you to create a Xfers transaction and allow anyone to pay you via internet bank transfer or credit card(coming soon).
+The following APIs allow you to create a Xfers transaction and allow anyone to pay you via an internet banking transfer or credit card(coming soon).

 ### Creating a Charge